Or, to track them down out of interest or boredom:

 Usually the information in the email is obscured, disguised, or hidden by the sender.
 Your email service provider should have an option somewhere to view the details of the message source or sender.
 What you will see will seem like gibberish at first; my own email service provider doesn't provide explicit explanations for the information I'm looking at so there is some deciphering that must be done on our end.

-A better description of what I'm about to say can be found here:
+Much better description of what else I'm about to say on this page:

 And the databases I use a lot are here:

 http://www.paladinsoftware.com/Generic/countries.htm (you'll understand what it's for if you end up needing it)